Tamil Nadu State Board: History

 This SBSEBHSE was passed by the Tamil Nadu of Government (தமிழ்நாடு அரசிதழ்) in its gazette notification in 2011.
 This state board of school examinations(sec.) & board of higher secondary examinations, board combines two boards.
 Tamil Nadu State Board is one of the oldest boards of India.

 This board was recognized by Council of Boards of School Education (COBSE), which allowed The State Board of School Examinations(Sec.) & Board of Higher Secondary Examinations, Tamil Nadu (SBSEBHSE) to conduct exams and grant certificates.
 The board is recognized with Government of India Ministry of Human Resource Development (MHRD), Ministry of Education (MoE) and National Testing Agency (NTA).

 Board Syllabus

 The syllabus for the State Board School Examinations (Sec.) & Board of Higher Secondary Examinations, Tamil Nadu (SBSEBHSE) varies depending on the class and stream (Science, Commerce, Arts).

-Class 10th (SSLC) Syllabus: The class 10th syllabus covers core subjects like Mathematics, Science, Social Science, language Tamil, English, and Hindi.
+Class 10th (SSLC) Syllabus: The class 10th syllabus covers core subjects like Mathematics, Science, Social Science, Tamil, and English.
 It also includes optional subjects like Hindi, etc. The syllabus is designed to prepare students for the Secondary School Examinations (Class 10th board exam).

 Class 12th (HSC) Syllabus: The class 12th syllabus varies depending on the stream chosen by the students, such as (Science, Commerce, or Arts).
 Science stream includes subjects like Physics, Chemistry, Biology, Mathematics, Computer Science etc. Commerce stream includes subjects like Accountancy, Economics, Business Studies, etc. Arts stream includes subjects like History, Political Science, Geography etc. The syllabus is designed to prepare students for the Higher Secondary Examinations (Class 12th board exam).